C Case: Court case

-On 21 November 1997, the District Court made an order that C could leave the country.
-The parents challenged this order in the High Court, but the court upheld the original order, allowing the EHB to bring her to the UK for an abortion.
-The court relied on the judgment in the X Case and the Thirteenth Amendment of the Constitution of Ireland.
+On 21 November 1997, the District Court made an order that C could leave the state.
+The parents challenged this order in the High Court.
+Judge Hugh Geoghegan upheld the original order, allowing the EHB to bring her to the UK for an abortion.
+The court relied on the judgment in the X Case and on the Thirteenth Amendment.

+Aftermath

+Ms C had an abortion in the UK in December 1997, accompanied by two officers from the Garda Síochána and her EHB guardian.
+Her parents were opposed to the abortion, and communicated regularly with Youth Defence.